SofaDefrost/Tutorials/W-Gripper/docs/simulation.md

 =======================
 ### Introduction

+The simulation is done using the SOFA Open Source Framework and the "Soft-Robots" Plugin  dedicated for Real-time simulation of Soft Robots.
+To define the simulation, a Python scene file is created and fed as input to SOFA.
+In the following, we will describe, step by step, the creation of scene file that perfrom the simulation of the soft W-Gripper.

 #### This Tutorials is composed of:
 - [Step 1 : Environment](simulationEnvironment.md)
 - [Step 2 : Rollers](simulationRollers.md)
 - [Step 3 : FEM W mesh](simulationFEMWMesh.md)
 - [Step 4 : Attachment](simulationAttachment.md)
 - [Step 5 : Colision](simulationColision.md)

+#### Basis of the scene

 Let's define the basis of the scene as shown below :